 - Increasing collagen production by stimulating fibroblasts

 Remember too that lasers and LEDs are not quite the same: an infrared sauna will not have the same effects as a handheld laser, for example.
-This is because LEDs use scattered, non-coherent light, which means that it doesn't penetrate as deeply as laser, which uses coherent, monochromatic light to maximise the depth of penetration.
-You're also most likely holding the laser against the skin, to further increase the chance of penetration, and, if it's a SYMBYX device, following a very specific, research-backed protocol to ensure you get positive results.
+This is because LEDs use scattered, non-coherent light, which is often believed to mean within the industry that it doesn't penetrate as deeply as laser, which uses coherent, monochromatic light to maximise the depth of penetration.
+With a laser, you're also most likely holding the laser against the skin, to further increase the chance of penetration, and, if it's a SYMBYX device, following a very specific, research-backed protocol to ensure you get positive results.
 This is crucially important, as too much or too little light stimulus both offer diminishing returns.
 Yes, it is possible to over-stimulate your body with light!
 In some cases, this can make people feel worse, such as developing a worsening tremor, worsening sleep, or worsening brain fog, but for many people, it simply means that they feel nothing: they feel no worse, but they experience none of the benefits, either!

 It's very difficult to know what kind of dosage you're getting with an infrared sauna, but with a handheld laser, you always know!
 This also helps our international team of clinicians help you, should you need it (remember you get full ongoing clinical support throughout your light therapy journey).